 Royal Djurgården Visitor Center

 We offer personal service and information about everything that Djurgården has to offer.
 Here you can get help planning your visit over a cup of coffee or something to eat.
-In the summer, you can also explore the island by bicycle or canoe.
+In the summer, you can also explore the island by bicycle or canoe which can be rented from us during the season.

 We are an authorized tourist agency.